JamGrif/OpenGLProject/readme.md

 I have been further developing this project in my own time for fun as it is a good way to experiement with and test my OpenGL and C++ ability

+If you are having problems building the solution as a result of LauncherForm.resx, follow this:
+1. Move the solution folder to outside the downloads directory
+2. Unblock LauncherForm.resx file in File Explorer properties window (file found at SolutionDirectory/Launcher/
+3. Restart Visual Studio

 **OLD** Renderer Showcase Video - https://www.youtube.com/watch?v=QOnscYxgrNQ

 # Features